PANEL ATTORNEY QUALIFICATIONS

 if a certain problem is resolved.

-If you wish to discuss SDAP’s evaluations of your work, you
+If an attorney wishes to discuss SDAP’s evaluations, you

 should contact the executive director.
-In order to foster
+But, to foster

 absolute candor by its staff attorneys, SDAP does not release

 a panel attorney’s written evaluations.
-However, the executive
+Nonetheless, the executive

 director will provide oral summaries of recent evaluations